 The Affordable Care Act requires almost all citizens to carry health insurance.
-And while household employers are not required to provide health insurance for their nanny or senior caregiver, you can choose to contribute to your employee’s policy in the following four ways:
+And while household employers are not required to provide health insurance for their nanny or senior caregiver, you can choose to contribute to your nanny’s health insurance policy in the following four ways:

 - Make payments to it as part of payroll